JHU-PL-Lab/dde/README.md

 This artifact facilitates building, testing, and benchmarking the interpreter (Section 2.2) and program analysis (Section 4.3) presented in the paper.
-In addition, it includes a simplified program analysis (`program_analysis/simple`) that do not derive recurrences nor use Z3 for path sensitivity and verifying analysis results.
+In addition, it includes a simplified program analysis (`program_analysis/simple`) that neither derives recurrences nor uses Z3 for path sensitivity and verifying analysis results.
 Hereinafter, we refer to the program analysis presented in the paper as "full analysis" and the simplified version as "simple analysis."

 Since (1) prior program analyses also do not have the aforementioned features and (2) more benchmarks currently terminate with the simple analysis, we plan to